shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 [Style.cs](https://github.com/shanecelis/SeawispHunter.RolePlay.Attributes/blob/master/src/Style.cs)
 file for more examples.

-And Please feel free to share any that you develop with me [@shanecelis](https://twitter.com/shanecelis).
+And please feel free to share any that you develop with me [@shanecelis](https://twitter.com/shanecelis).

 ## Notes